NatasyaH/display-html5-compass/readme.md

 When doing a dev **build** all the spritesheets are generated as .pngs.
 When a **prod** build both pngs and jpgs are generated.
 The **foreground** sheets will still use ths pngs while the **background** ones will use jpg.
 The jpgs are optimized with a compression of 80, the pngs are still there so you can optimize them again yourself if you want.

+### SASS Mixins

+Utility Mixins are provided by [compass-mixins](https://github.com/Igosuki/compass-mixins).
+These mixins are for the LibSass compiler while trying to be as close as possible to the original [Ruby Compass Mixins](http://compass-style.org/reference/compass/css3/).

 ### Images

 images for the spritesheets should go in /toSprite.
 Regular images go in /images.
 No image optimization is done at any time.
 Image optimization must be done by hand.